le-water/html-project/_setup.md

 2. Drag the html-project folder into the _httmmep1198 folder

+3. If on Windows, click the Start.cmd file

+If on Mac, click the Start.command file

 3. Get a web provider

 *NOTE: we have our own free web provider tool.
 The link is in the _wp4553.md file